aberoth-community/ephemeris-discord-bot/README.md

 firstTimeSetup.sh
 ```

-Which will set up a venv and install the dependencies.
+This will set up a venv and install the dependencies.
 Otherwise, you can, optionally, configure a venv through other means and use

 ```bash
 pip install .